 While hydrating prior to her workouts is key, she also makes sure she ends every sweat sesh with even more water: “I love the way working out makes me feel, so I try to keep my body hydrated and well rested after every workout,” she said.
 “That way, I’m ready to hit it hard again the next day.”

-Stay hydrated with the Hydro Flask 32-Ounce Water Bottle ($44.95; nordstrom.com).
-Thanks to its TempShield protection, your water will stay nice and cold while you sweat it out, and it comes with a high-flow straw lid that makes it easy to sip throughout your workout.
-You can also try the Life Factory 22-Ounce BPA-Free Glass Water Bottle ($19.99; amazon.com), a top-rated pick on Amazon.
+Stay hydrated with the Hydro Flask 32-Ounce Water Bottle ($44.95; hydroflask.com).
+One of our favorites, Hydro Flask’s TempShield protection keeps your water nice and cold while you sweat it out, and it comes with a high-flow straw lid that makes it easy to sip throughout your workout.
+You can also try the Purifyou Premium Glass Bottle (starting at $14.97; amazon.com), a top-rated pick on Amazon.
 Its glass bottle ensures no leaching will occur from metals or plastics and all materials are BPA/BPS-free and phalate-free.

-For more insight into Jennifer Lopez's life and career, shop her book "True Love."
+For more insight into Jennifer Lopez’s life and career, shop her book “True Love” ($28.90; amazon.com)

 Bob Iger, Disney CEO, disconnects from technology until after his morning workout